r055a/ai-quarto-3d/README.md

 # AI-Quarto 3D

 AI-Quarto in 3D using negamax with alpha-beta pruning and three.js UI.
+Not affiliated with Gigamic.

+Current UI design is focused on Desktop use.
+Experience may differ between devices.
 [Play game here](https://r055a.github.io/ai-quarto-3d/).
-Not affiliated with Gigamic.

 A ported enhancement of past Uppsala University project: [uni-git-projects/uu-game](https://github.com/Uni-Git-Projects) (below); applying skills from more
 studies completed with distinction, including (full-stack, UI) web dev, software eng, HCI, CG, AI/ML, and data eng, etc.